 Mud jacking – Traditional Method

 Luckily, the industry has grown and a new method has become the standard.
-Known as PolyRenewal™ injections, this method provides the strongest and most reliable solution to concrete lifting and leveling.
+Known as PolyRenewal™ injections, this method provides the strongest and most reliable solution to concrete lifting.

 Polyurethane Foam Injection – Modern Method

 At Indiana Foundation Repair, we recommend polyurethane foam injection.
-To clarify, PolyRenewal™ is less expensive and time consuming than traditional methods like mud jacking, slab jacking or grout leveling.
-Furthermore, businesses now prefer polyurethane foam injections for concrete leveling jobs around the country.
+To clarify, PolyRenewal™ is less expensive and time-consuming than traditional methods like mud jacking, slab jacking, or grout leveling.
+Furthermore, businesses now prefer polyurethane foam injections for concrete lifting jobs around the country.